mordernGeek/Climate-Monitor-Project/README.md

 Please review our contribution guidelines before making any contributions.

 License
-The Climate Monitoring Gadget is released under the MIT License.
+The Climate Monitoring App is released under the MIT License.
 You are free to use, modify, and distribute the gadget as per the terms of the license.

 Thank you for choosing the Climate Monitoring Gadget!
 We hope it brings you valuable insights into the climate around you and helps you make informed decisions.
-If you have any questions or feedback, please don't hesitate to reach out to our support team at UPLANDSUPPORT.COM
+If you have any questions or feedback, please don't hesitate to reach out to our support team at support@uplandengineering.com

 Happy Monitoring!